cesargodoi/startproject/README.md

 ~~~
 > IMPORTANT
 > - Do not use spaces in your project name.
 Prefer underscores instead spaces.
 > - The `-v` argument indicates that you want to create a virtual environment.
-It will be created inside the project's root folder as .venv.
+It will be created inside the project's root folder as `.venv`.
 > - If you don't pass any arguments, they will be asked for you.